Wall Street (1987 film): Plot

 In 1985, Bud Fox is a junior stockbroker at Jackson Steinem & Co. in New York City.
 He wants to work with his hero, Gordon Gekko, a legendary Wall Street player.
 After calling Gekko's office 59 days in a row trying to land an appointment, Bud visits Gekko on his birthday with a box of Gekko's favorite, contraband Cuban cigars.
-Impressed at his boldness, Gekko grants Bud an interview.
+Impressed at his persistence, Gekko grants Bud an interview.
 Bud pitches him stocks, but Gekko is unimpressed.
 Desperate, Bud provides him some inside information about Bluestar Airlines, which he has learned in a casual conversation with his father, Carl, leader of the company's maintenance workers' union.
 Intrigued, Gekko tells Bud he will think about it.
 A dejected Bud returns to his office.
 However, Gekko places an order for Bluestar stock and becomes one of Bud's clients.

 After making a considerable amount of money from the Bluestar tip, Gekko gives Bud some capital to manage, but the other stocks Bud selects by honest research and advice from respected senior broker Lou Mannheim lose money.
 Gekko offers Bud another chance, and tells him to spy on British investor Sir Lawrence Wildman.
 They deduce that Wildman is making a bid for Anacott Steel.
 Gekko buys a large block of shares in Anacott, which Wildman is forced to buy off him at a high price, to complete the takeover.

-Bud becomes wealthy, enjoying Gekko's promised perks, including a penthouse on Manhattan's East Side.
-He also gains a girlfriend, Gekko’s art consultant and ex-mistress, Darien, an interior decorator.
+Bud becomes wealthy, enjoying Gekko's promised perks, which include a hooker who is sent to Bud's apartment, takes him on a limo ride, and performs fellatio on Bud in the back of the limo.
+He gets a penthouse on Manhattan's East Side.
+He also gains a girlfriend, Gekko's art consultant and ex-mistress, Darien, an interior decorator.
 Bud is promoted as a result of the large commissions he is bringing in and is given an office with a view.
 He continues to maximize inside information and use friends as straw buyers to provide more income for himself and Gekko.
-Unknown to Bud, several of his trades attract the attention of the SEC.
+Unknown to Bud, several of his trades attract the attention of the U.S. Securities and Exchange Commission (SEC).